-Michel Astruc was appointed Mediator by the Group’s Chairman & CEO in November 2005.
+Jean Pierre HERVE was appointed Mediator by the Group’s Chairman & CEO on July 1, 2014.
 His professional career explains his strong experience in the businesses of energy and relations with stakeholders.
 He is completely independent.
 Every year, he produces a report describing his activities, a summary of requests received, an analysis of the cases handled and details of recommendations made to operational services.

 The Mediator can only be contacted when the GDF SUEZ customer services have already been requested and the solution put forward was unsatisfactory.